Residence: Las Vegas

 Biggest Oaklawn Win: 2015 Apple Blossom Handicap with Untapable

-- Winchell Thoroughbreds was among Oaklawn’s leading owners in 2016, with seven wins and a second in the Fantasy Stakes with Taxable.
-Won two races in 2017, but an important one in partnership – the $500,000 Razorback Handicap (G3) with probable Horse of the Year Gun Runner.
+- Winchell Thoroughbreds was among Oaklawn’s leading owners in 2016, with seven wins and a second in the Fantasy Stakes (G3) with Taxable.
+Won two races in 2017, but an important one in partnership – the $500,000 Razorback Handicap (G3) – with eventual Horse of the Year Gun Runner.

 - Campaigned 2004 Wood Memorial (G1) winner Tapit, now one of the world’s leading stallions who stands at Gainesway Farm in Kentucky.
 Other top horses include 2012 Breeders’ Cup Dirt Mile winner Tapizar and 2005 Kentucky Oaks winner Summerly.
 Ron Winchell retained a half-interest in Tapit and still supports the super sire.
 Untapable, Tapizar and Tapiture are all by Tapit.